jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/commands-construct-drafts/commands-rule-rich.md

 It’s important that the command itself sets lines, because the line targets of command members often serve as the output values of the command.

 < I don’t know a notation to distinct sets by the caller and sets by the call.
 Well... in a more explicit notation you might see that the caller calls the set or the called calls the set. >

+### Diamond Pointing to Another Diamond

+`<< interpretation issues >>`

+When is a diamond executed multiple times?

+A diamond pointing to another diamond: it may be a call to a call. both diamonds may represent the same call.
+They might never execute individually.

 ### Nested Commands Rule Rich